Tips for maintaining resolutions

 It's helpful to find inspirational books or books on tape relevant to one's goals as well as to connect with people (such as a fitness trainer for someone wanting to be more active) or schedule classes that hold one accountable to their aims.

-Perhaps most important, people need to have plenty of faith, watch for and be open to inspiration and opportunities for change and spend less energy worrying or being fearful, Finnoff said.
+Perhaps most importantly, people need to have plenty of faith, watch for and be open to inspiration and opportunities for change and spend less energy worrying or being fearful, Finnoff said.

 In the end, the process of reflecting, sharing and being open to one's goals is about taking an active and less passive role in life while becoming conscious of what makes up one's quality of life, Finnoff said.